heseltime/heseltime.github.io/pages/rDai.md

 *JKU is offering some "Symbolic AI" topics with the current Bilateral AI PhD Cluster of Excellence, which is interesting to me from an academic perspective, and I will most likely apply as backup as well, but finding the way into practical relevance is actually a priority for me, truly.

+So to complete this section I would connect to goals (a) and (b) from my current thesis topic and my professional background respectively.

 ## Own Work: PDF Accessibilty, Approaching the Benchmarking Question

 ## IT:U Work: LLM Benchmarking (Holmes)

 # <a name="xai"></a>XAI Project: End-to-End Argumentation Knowledge Graph Construction